 On 15 April 2016, the Company granted 122,000,000 share options to Mr. Qu Jiguang, the Chairman and the CEO of the Company, under Share Option Scheme, representing about 4.31% of the issued share capital as at the date immediately before share options were granted.
 The exercise price was HK\$2.58.
 The exercisable period was from 15 April 2016 to 14 April 2021.
 Such grant of share options was approved by the independent shareholders at the annual general meeting held on 27 May 2016.
-During the year ended 31 December 2020, a total of 32,000,000 (2019: 20,000,000) share options were exercised by Mr. Qu Jiguang and, as a result, a total of 32,000,000 (2019:20,000,000) ordinary shares of the Company was issued.
-As at 31 December 2020, all of the share options granted on 15 April 2016 have been exercised.
+During the year ended 31 December 2020, a total of 32,000,000 share options were exercised by Mr. Qu Jiguang and, as a result, a total of 32,000,000 ordinary shares of the Company was issued.
+All of the share options granted on 15 April 2016 have been exercised.

 The refreshment of Scheme Mandate Limit was approved at the annual general meeting held on 27 May 2016.
 Upon such approval, the Directors were authorised to grant share options to subscribe up to 10% of the issued share capital as at the date of such approval.
 Pursuant to the Listing Rules and the Share Option Scheme, share options previously granted under the Share Option Scheme (including those outstanding, cancelled, lapsed in accordance with the Share Option Scheme or exercised share options) will not be counted for purpose of calculating the Scheme Mandate Limit as refreshed.
 The limit on the number of shares which may be issued upon exercise of all outstanding share options granted and yet to be exercised under the Share Option Scheme and any other schemes of the Company must not exceed 30% of the shares in issue from time to time.
-No share options may be granted under the Share Option Scheme and any other schemes of the Company if this will result in the limit being exceeded.
+No share options may be granted under the Share Option Scheme and any other schemes of the Scheme Option Scheme and any other schemes of the Share Option Scheme and an